Rithika185/ai-cli-ml-inference-workflow/README.md

 # ML Inference API: Exam Score Predictor

-This repository contains a production-ready prototype for a Machine Learning inference API built with FastAPI and scikit-learn.
+This repository contains a structured local prototype for a Machine Learning inference API built with FastAPI and scikit-learn.
 It predicts exam scores based on hours studied using a Linear Regression model.

 ## 1. Project Overview
 The goal of this project is to demonstrate a clean, modular approach to serving ML models.
 It provides a RESTful interface for real-time predictions, complete with input validation and automated testing.